input-output-hk/partner-chains-smart-contracts/docs/README.md

 - the transaction is signed by the recipient
 - the amount matches the actual tx body contents

-where the `claimTransactionHash` is a `blake2(merkleRoot, merkleEntryIndex)`, uniquely identifying a cross chain transaction by pointing to a Merkle tree and the index of the transaction in the tree
+where the `claimTransactionHash` is a `blake2(cbor(MerkleTreeEntry))`, uniquely identifying a cross chain transaction by pointing to a Merkle tree and the index of the transaction in the tree

 ![SC to MC](SC-MC.svg)
 <figcaption align = "center"><i>Sidechain to Mainchain transaction (claiming tokens)</i></figcaption><br />